springernature/vpat/springerlink.md

 <br><br>
 Pages located at checkout.springer.com contain elements without accessible names (e.g. links, images), incorrectly-applied semantics (e.g. semantic headings used for visual effect only, malformed WAI-ARIA landmarks, labels used in incorrect contexts, data tables not marked up as tables, lists not marked up as lists, custom interactive components not marked up in a way that can be used by Assistive Technology), and missing elements or WAI-ARIA attributes (e.g. form fields without labels, step counters and flyout menus without WAI-ARIA markup).
 <br><br>
 Other third party scripts, including the Freshdesk customer services widget, may present elements that lack adequate names and roles, making them difficult for screen reader users to access.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 </tbody>